johnonline35/mirror-ai-llmflow/README.md

 // This will cause a TypeScript error (extra property 'extra'): flow.run({ name: "David", age: 35, balance: 2000, extra: true });
 ```
+Because LLM's usually return a string, this is the default return type and you do not need to explcitly type it.

-This example demonstrates several key advantages of LLMFlow's TypeScript integration:
+The above example demonstrates several key advantages of LLMFlow's TypeScript integration:

 1. **Type Safety**: The input type is explicitly defined as a generic type parameter in the createLLMFlow function.